mattbodd/RustTutorials/notes.md

 ### Chapter 7 - Packages, Crates and Modules
 Rust has a number of features related to scopes.
 This is sometimes called the "module system" but it covers more than just modules:
-* *Packages* are a Cargo feature taht let you build, test and share crates
+* *Packages* are a Cargo feature that let you build, test and share crates
 * *Crates* are a tree of modules that produce a library or executable
 * A *path* is a way of naming an item such as a struct, function or modules